Skip to main content

 Nathalie Fontana

-Nathalie Fontana has held executive management positions in nonprofit organizations for two decades, including 15 years as a higher education fundraising specialist.
+Nathalie Fontana has held executive management positions in nonprofit organizations for two decades, of which over 15 years as a specialist in higher education fundraising at prestigious institutions in Europe.

 James H. Moore, Jr.